-A summary of recent UK corporate tax changes that have either already come into force for 2017 and 2018 or are proposed, subject to the relevant legislation becoming enacted, to apply for 2019 and 2020.
+A summary of the main UK corporate tax changes that have either already come into force for 2017, 2018 and 2019 or are proposed, subject to the relevant legislation becoming enacted, to apply for 2020.

 Please note that the legislation may change before finally being enacted and therefore advice should be sought before relying on any proposed future changes

 summarised in this document.